stroiman/go-dom/code-gen/generators/README.md

 > This package is part of the code generator itself, which is of no interest
 > outside Go-DOM, and makes no guarantees about backwards compatibility.
 >
-> If you find it usefule, I suggest copy/paste the code to your own project.
+> If you find it useful, I suggest copy/paste the code to your own project.

+> [!NOTE]
+>
+> Code is poorly documented, I will improve as I work more with this.

 ## Build on top of Jennifer

 This library is a wrapper on top of [Jennifer](https://github.com/dave/jennifer)

-Jennifer is a very complete code generator, but I did not agree with the design choices in the interface.
+Jennifer is a comprehensive library for generating go code generators, but I did not agree with the design choices in the interface.

-- Jennifer has a more imperative API
+- Jennifer has an imperative API, i.e. it mutates values
 - IMHO, the API Jennifer exposes is too low-level

 ### Declarative vs. Imperative

 This type of problem lends itself very well to a declarative composition.
+In fact, this problem is very similar to building a UI.
+Modern web frameworks generally compose high level components of low level components, each component being a function of state.

 Jennifer however, is designed around mutation.

-This library provides a more composition oriented API.

 ### Level of abstraction